-581 private methods are not visible to B. Similarly, if subclass A is in a different package compared with its superclass B582 583 and A contains a protected method that is called by another class C in the same package as A, merging A into B will 584 585 cause IllegalAccessError since A.m becomes invisible to Cafter moving to a different package.
-Before merging a class 586 to a different package, JSHRINK checks whether a protected 587 method or field will become invisible after merging.
-588

-- 589 (3) Lambda expression.
-Lambda expressions are introduced in 590 Java 8.
+- (2) Class member visibility.
+When inlining a method or merging a class, it is important not to break access controls.
+If method m from class A is to be inlined into class B, JSHRINK enforces that m does not call other private methods in A. Otherwise, JVM will raise IllegalAccessError since those private methods are not visible to B. Similarly, if subclass A is in a different package compared with its superclass B and A contains a protected method that is called by another class C in the same package as A, merging A into B will cause IllegalAccessError since A.m becomes invisible to C after moving to a different package.
+Before merging a class to a different package, JSHRINK checks whether a protected method or field will become invisible after merging. - (3) Lambda expression.
+Lambda expressions are introduced in Java 8.
 They are anonymous functions that can be passed as parameters to method calls.
-For example, in v.forEach($x \rightarrow$ 591 A.foo()), the lambda $x \rightarrow A.foo()$ is passed to the forEach 592 method and could be executed at runtime.
-Therefore, the 593 method call foo must be captured by call graph analysis.
-This 594 expression can be rewritten to v.forEach(A::foo(x)) using 595 the new method reference operator "::".
-JSHRINK checks for 596 both cases and adds missing edges between the caller and 597 598 method calls in a lambda expression to call graphs. - (4) Class literals.
+For example, in v.forEach(x -> A.foo()), the lambda x -> A.foo() is passed to the forEach method and could be executed at runtime.
+Therefore, the method call foo must be captured by call graph analysis.
+This expression can be rewritten to v.forEach(A::foo(x)) using the new method reference operator "::".
+JSHRINK checks for both cases and adds missing edges between the caller and method calls in a lambda expression to call graphs. - (4) Class literals.
 Class literals such as X.class are compiled to string constants in Java bytecode.
 It is critical to identify class references via class literals and add them to type dependency graphs to avoid ClassNotFoundError.
 JSHRINK identifies class literals by matching ".class" against string constants used in a class.
 JSHRINK also updates the class literal of a merged class to its superclass to avoid ClassNotFoundError. - (5) Method inheritance.
 Merging classes in presence of both method overriding and inheritance could be problematic.
 Suppose a base class A inherits a method m from its super class B and its subclass C overrides m.
 If A.m is reachable from an entry point, it is hard to decide whether A.m is actually invoked on A objects or B objects due to polymorphism.
 If A.m is only invoked on A objects, we can safely merge class C into B even when the overridden method C.m is also used.
 However, if A.m is invoked on B objects, moving C.m into B will alter the dynamic patching behavior.
 In such a case, JSHRINK make a conservative choice of not merging a subclass to its base class, if (1) the base class inherits a used method from its superclass or an ancestor, (2) the subclass also overrides the same method, and (3) the overridden method is also used.